tldr-pages/tldr/pages/common/jello.md

 `cat {{file.json}} | jello`

-- Output a grepable schema from JSON or JSON Lines STDIN data:
+- Output a schema of JSON or JSON Lines data from stdin to stdout (useful for grep):

 `cat {{file.json}} | jello -s`